MariusArmand/ExtraBlood/README.md

 Fork of the Reverse-engineered port of the Build game Blood [[NBlood](https://github.com/NBlood/NBlood)] using EDuke32 engine technology and development principles.

 ### Distinctive features
+#### Gore
 - More and longer lasting gore
+- Decals and blood fx on the ceiling
+#### Dual wielding
-- Dual wield shotguns or tommyguns (toggled by configurable keyboard key)
+- Dual wield flarepistols, shotguns, tommyguns and teslacannons (toggled by configurable keyboard key)
+- Cultists have an increased chance to drop their weapons to accommodate the dual wield mechanic (Green cultists drop flarepistols and flares)
 - Akimbo power-up is replaced by Super Armor
+#### Misc
+- Configurable keyboard key to Quick Restart the current level

+### To Do
+- Floor decals

 ### Installing
 1. Extract ExtraBlood to a new directory